johnwason/vcpkg-action/README.md

     fetch-depth: '1'
     # Collect logs.
 Can be set to "always", "on-failure", or "never".
 Defaults to "" for "never".
     collect-logs: ''
+    # a subdirectory of the action base folder into which the VCPKG will be installed.
+Default is 'vcpkg'.
+    vcpkg-subdir: 'vcpkg
 ```

 ## Advanced Example